 In a letter dated April 30, 2001, HBEU's Multicurrency Payments Department (MPD) sent Bank Melli a proposal to process their payments with "minimal manual intervention."
 The letter included payment templates with specific instructions on how to format U.S. dollar transactions so the paperwork would not have to be altered by HBEU.
-MPD proposed that Bank Melli use the provided templates to complete payments fields for both MT202 and MT100 SWIFT messages 684 and to test the proposal.
-685 In the letter, MPD Business Development Manager John Fowle advised the Bank Melli Cash and Payments Manager in London, Saeed Pourjam:
+MPD proposed that Bank Melli use the provided templates to complete payments fields for both MT202 and MT100 SWIFT messages and to test the proposal.
+In the letter, MPD Business Development Manager John Fowle advised the Bank Melli Cash and Payments Manager in London, Saeed Pourjam:

 "[F]ollowing tests in our payments environment we are confident that we have found a solution to processing your payments with minimal manual intervention.
-The key is to

-Matthew King to Winthrop Brown and HBME John Richards, "Memo: OFAC constraints in the Central Bank of Iran operating a USD Clearing account with HSBC Bank plc in London," HSBC OCC 8903876-877.)
-One of the firm's lawyers, John Simons, consulted with OFAC and obtained a copy of the payment processing procedure for qualified "U-Turn Dollar Clearing" transactions.
+The key is to always populate field 52 - if you do not have an ordering party name then quote "One of our Clients", never leave blank.
+This means that the outgoing payment instruction from firm's lawyers, John Simons, consulted with OFAC and obtained a copy of the payment processing procedure for qualified "U-Turn Dollar Clearing" transactions.
 He explained he was waiting to confirm with OFAC's Chief Counsel Office about whether a second U.S. bank was required to process permissible U-turn transactions.
 The email indicated that they had also determined that a requirement in Section 560.516 (b) for U.S. depository institutions to determine if an underlying transaction was prohibited by OFAC, "prior to initiating a payment on behalf of any customer or crediting a transfer to the account on its books of the ultimate beneficiary," did not apply to U-turns.
 (See 2/2001 email from John Simons to Winthrop Brown, "Memo: OFAC constraints in the Central Bank of Iran operating a USD Clearing account with HSBC Bank plc in London," HSBC OCC 8903875-876.)